-- A campaign for new and improved CCTV in Kidsgrove – three new static and three new deployable cameras, being rolled out across Kidsgrove Parish.
+- A campaign for new and improved CCTV in Kidsgrove – three new static and three new deployable cameras, which have been rolled out across Kidsgrove Parish.

 - The development of a ‘Silicon Stoke’ agenda to underpin the city’s transition into a hub for video games investment, development and specialist education.